insta-advance/data-governance-tool/README.md

 If tools for making the dev certificate fail.
 Don't waste your time & remove the https://localhost:5001 from your launchSettings.json and use http for development.

-The metadata can be accessed from from:
+The metadata can be accessed from:

   * http://localhost:5000/api/datagt
   * http://localhost:5000/api/\<Controller\>\[/\<id\>\]